-Children Count uses a number of data sources.
+Children Count - Abantwana Babalulekile uses a number of data sources.
 Most of the indicators draw on the General Household Survey conducted by Statistics South Africa, while some draw on administrative databases used by government departments (Health, Education, and Social Development) to record and monitor the services they deliver.

 Most of the indicators presented were developed specifically for this project.
-Data sources are carefully considered before inclusion, and the strengths and limitations of each are outlined on the project website.
-Technical notes for the indicators are included on pp. 113 - 114, and can also be found on the website.
+Data sources are carefully considered before inclusion, and the strengths and limitations of each are outlined on pp. 115 - 116, and on the project website.
+Definitions and technical notes for the indicators are included in the accompanying commentary, and can also be found on the website.